Planning a Bansho Lesson

 • Use a different colored whiteboard marker for annotating student solutions that will be shared.

-• Prepare for the Discussion and Application
+• Prepare for the Discussion and Application: “Wrapping it up”

 • Anticipate how will you knit together the various methods students share with the lesson learning goal.